The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151

 We assumed the remaining 2\% of the events to be sampled from the same distribution.
 From these, we constructed the corresponding inverse cumulative distributions, which are shown in Fig.~\ref{fig:logN_logS}.
-In order to convert the number of observed events into an all-sky rate, we divided the number by the GBM mission duration to date ($T_\mathrm{GBM}=14.3\,\mathrm{yr}$) and by a factor $\eta=0.598$ that represents the effective duty cycle of GBM due to the combination of the limited field-of-view and the downtime due to the need to turn off the detectors during the transit through the South Atlantic Anomaly \citep{burns2016}.
-In order to extrapolate the observed inverse cumulative distribution to the fluence (or count rate) of GRB\,221009A, we identified a fluence (or count rate) $f_0$ above which the distribution resembles a single power-law and fitted to the data above that point a simple power-law model with index $a$.
+In order to convert the number of observed events into an all-sky rate, we divided the number by the GBM mission duration ($T_\mathrm{GBM}=10$~yr, {as we used only bursts whose spectral information is part of the fourth \textit{Fermi}/GBM catalog}; \citealt{vonKienlin2020}), and by the effective GBM duty cycle $\eta=0.598$, determined by its limited field of view and downtime, itself attributable to the need to turn off the detectors during the transit through the South Atlantic anomaly \citep{burns2016}.
+In order to extrapolate the observed inverse cumulative distribution to the fluence (or count rate) of GRB\,221009A, we identified a fluence (or count rate) $f_0$ above which the distribution resembles a single power law and fitted a simple power-law model with index $a$ to the data above that point {(excluding GRB\,221009A itself)}.
 The fit is performed in a Bayesian fashion, as follows.
-The assumed probability of observing a given fluence $f_i$ is $p(f_i\,|\,a)=(a/f_0)(f/f_0)^{-a-1}$, hence the posterior probability on $a$ given the observed fluences is
+The assumed probability of observing a given fluence (or count rate) $f_i$ is $p(f_i\,|\,a)=(a/f_0)(f/f_0)^{-a-1}$, and therefore the posterior probability on $a$ given the observed fluences (or count rates) is